glynj-bsquare/pullstring-js/README.md

 npm run dev-and-test
 ```

-If only want to run unit tests on the development build:
+If you only want to run unit tests on the development build:

 ```
 npm run test-dev